Restaurant in Portland, United States

 How far ahead should I book Rose Foods?

 You don't need to book at all.
 Rose Foods operates as a walk-in deli on Forest Ave, which means no reservation process and no advance planning required.
-Show up, order at the counter, and you're in — though peak weekend mornings can draw a line, so earlier is smarter.
+Show up, order at the counter, you're in — though peak weekend mornings can draw a line, so earlier is smarter.

 Does Rose Foods handle dietary restrictions?

-The Jewish deli format naturally skews meat-heavy, with cured fish, smoked proteins, and egg-based dishes central to the menu.
+The Jewish deli format naturally skews meat-heavy, with cured fish, smoked proteins, egg-based dishes central to the menu.
 Vegetarians can typically find options in the deli category — bagels, lox, egg preparations — but the kitchen isn't built around plant-based menus.
 If dietary needs are complex, check directly with the team at 428 Forest Ave before visiting.

 Can Rose Foods accommodate groups?